Skip to main content

 You can access Project settings by clicking the gear icon in the top center of your screen, then clicking All project settings.

 You can rename your project by clicking the project title while working in the project, or on the General Project Settings page.
-Simply type a new name in the text field, then click Save.
+To change your project name, type a new name in the text field, then click Save.

 Project Agent